 Here are a few extra notes to help you along if this is your first time.

 - The rugelach are formed by rolling 1/3 of the dough out into a circle around 10-inches (25 cm) in diameter and 1/4-inch (5mm) thick.
 If the dough was in the refridgerator, warm it slightly to make the rolling easier.
 Then roll the dough out on a well floured surface.

 - Spread a thin layer of cream cheese across the circle, then sprinkled with 1/3 of the filling.

 - Cut the circle in quarters.
 Then cut each of the quarters, either in half for 24 rugelach or into thirds for 36 rugelach.

 - Forming the rugelach is a bit tricky at first.
 I usually start by folding the fat end of the triangle over once, then pushing the top point of the triangle over top of the fat end.

-This healthy rugelach is made with apples, walnuts and dates for a naturally sweet and sugar-free snack.
-It’s also gluten free and delicious!
+This healthy rugelach is made with apples, walnuts, and raisins for a naturally sweet snack.
+It’s also gluten-free and delicious!

 - Prep Time: 20 minutes

 - Yield: 24–36 1x